captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Many times.
 ---
 ## PETER:
-Right!
+Okay!
 ---
 We will.
 ---
 We will find something with a ramp
 ---
-or an elevator.
----
 ## CHERYL:
 Sounds good!
 ---
 ## PETER:
+or an elevator.
+---
+## PETER:
 I have three more on my list!
 ---
 One is right near here.
----
-## LISSETTE:
-Not today.
----
-## PETER:
-It’s just a block away.
 ---
 ## LISSETTE:
 Not.
 Today.